RickTee/dirtool/README.md

 Copy of Directory Opus which was avalable on the Amiga.

 Plan: Make this as configurable as possible.
-ATM buttons are in a QList though the number is temporaraly fixed by a #define.
+ATM buttons are in a QList though the number is temporarily fixed by a #define.
 Hoping at some point to find a way to make that more dymanic so the user can add or remove buttons.

 Button function on LMB and MMB atm, RMB will be for a popup menu.
 Buttons have styles which user